Skip to main contentScroll Top

 In the Siam Paragon.

-If you cross the building, you will arrive at the basement area dedicated to catering and in particular its food center, a sort of canteen with a wide choice of dishes.
-There is also a giant aquarium in the basement, the SEA LIFE Bangkok Ocean World.
-Once you have done the tour as you wish, you will have enjoyed a bit of freshness, it will be time to join the BTS platform at Siam station and look for the Silom Line platform (direction Bang Wa).
+If you walk through the building, you'll reach the basement area dedicated to dining, including its food center, a kind of cafeteria with a wide variety of dishes.
+There's also a giant aquarium in the basement, SEA LIFE Bangkok Ocean World.
+Once you've explored at your leisure and enjoyed a bit of a cool respite, it's time to head to the BTS platform at Siam station and look for the Silom Line platform (direction Bang Wa).

-If you really don't care about shopping malls, just jump on the BTS line Silom, National station Stadium, returning to the main street from Jim's house Thompson to continue your visit to Chinatown.
+If shopping malls really don't interest you, head directly to the BTS Silom line, National Stadium station, by returning to the main street from the Jim Thompson house to continue your visit towards Chinatown.

 4- Chinatown